bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 Tony: 01:39:08

 Yeah.
-Even Tapper channels themselves, they in order to broadcast them, you need a gossip chain.
+Even Taproot channels themselves, they in order to broadcast them, you need a gossip chain.
 So like we could get There's been some, I think, testing, interrupt testing between it right now.
 You can have private, unannounced Tapper channels.
 You can't have public Tapper channels yet without a gossip chain.
 So that in and of itself, I don't know, could take five years.
 Who knows?

-T-Bast: 01:39:31
+Bastien Teinturier: 01:39:31

 Yeah, but one of the interesting things with Gossip is that it's not a critical system of lighting, it's something that we can evolve.
 If there's a flow in the cryptography here, it's not the end of the world.